Victorian morality: Child labour

 Evangelical religious forces took the lead in identifying the evils of child labour, and legislating against them.
 Their anger at the contradiction between the conditions on the ground for children of the poor and the middle-class notion of childhood as a time of innocence led to the first campaigns for the imposition of legal protection for children.
-Reformers attacked child labor from the 1830s onward.
+Reformers attacked child labour from the 1830s onward.
 The campaign that led to the Factory Acts was spearheaded by rich philanthropists of the era, especially Lord Shaftesbury, who introduced bills in Parliament to mitigate the exploitation of children at the workplace.
-In 1833 he introduced the Ten Hours Act 1833, which provided that children working in the cotton and woollen mills must be aged nine or above; no person under the age of eighteen was to work more than ten hours a day or eight hours on a Saturday; and no one under twenty-five was to work nights.
-The Factory Act of 1844 said children 9–13 years could work for at most 9 hours a day with a lunch break.
+In 1833, he introduced the Ten Hours Act 1833, which provided that children working in the cotton and woollen mills must be aged nine or above; no person under the age of eighteen was to work more than ten hours a day or eight hours on a Saturday; and no one under twenty-five was to work nights.
+The Factories Act 1844 said children 9–13 years could work for at most 9 hours a day with a lunch break.
 Additional legal interventions throughout the century increased the level of childhood protection, despite the resistance from the laissez-faire attitudes against government interference by factory owners.
 Parliament respected laissez-faire in the case of adult men, and there was minimal interference in the Victorian era.

 Unemployed street children suffered too, as novelist Charles Dickens revealed to a large middle class audience the horrors of London street life.